shane-kercheval/shane-kercheval.github.io/_posts/2015-12-23-why-i-moved-from-wordpress-to-jekyll.md

 title:  "Why I Moved From WordPress to Jekyll"
 date:   2015-12-22 12:00:00 -0800
 categories: jekyll blogging
-excerpt: There are pros and cons to both tools, but I have no regrets in my move to Jekyll.
+excerpt: There are pros and cons to both tools, but I have no regrets about my move to Jekyll.
 keywords: jekyll, blogging, wordpress
 ---
 #tl;dr